Embedded Thermometer Overview

 You can also edit an existing Thermometer, by clicking the pencil button next to the Thermometer.

 Embedded Thermometer type

 Select the 3rd party tool from the drop-down list that you’re looking to use with Customer Thermometer.

 Changing this Thermometer type will ensure we provide the correct merge variables for the embed code.
 Other settings may then appear within the Thermometer set up screen.

 Visit the lockout page for details.

 Name your Thermometer

-Give your Thermometer a unique name to refer to later.
+Give your Thermometer a unique name to refer to later – Only you will see this.
 The report created will also take on this name – so be specific.
-Note the report name can be edited.

 What question would you like to ask?

 This question will appear above the Thermometer icons.